li-rongcheng/dotnet-csharp-microservice/README.md

   The port number 6117 is the dapr http port, which can be found from the tye dashboard.

-- Via builtin nginx ingress:
+- Via tye builtin nginx ingress:

   Find the path mapping in `tye.yaml`